-- Glue on the wiggly eye.
+- Glue on the googly eyes.
 If you don’t want to purchase wiggly eyes, the kids can use a black sharpie marker and draw the eye onto the turkey.

-Decorate the classroom or the house with this easy Thanksgiving turkey decoration.
+Decorate your kid’s space for the holiday season with this easy Thanksgiving turkey craft.

-The turkey wreath has many variations.
-I’ve made this paper plate Thanksgiving wreath with my kindergartners many different ways.
+In the past, I’ve made this paper plate turkey wreath with my kindergartners many different ways.
 For example, we have made a painted turkey wreath, a Thanksgiving wreath with leaves, made the turkey feathers out of hand prints, and made a tissue paper turkey.
-But, today, for the sake of neatness, I am going to share how we made a Thanksgiving turkey wreath with feathers.
+But, today, I’m sharing this cure turkey wreath with feathers.